Himalaya-Library/Himalaya/README.md

 stored in the returned `HierarchyObject` and can be accessed by member functions.

-To obtain the three-loop correction to the Higgs mass matrix one needs to call:
+To extract the three-loop correction to the Higgs mass matrix one needs to call:

 ```cpp
 // returns a 2x2 matrix with the αt*αs^2 correction for the given parameter point
 auto dMh3L = ho.getDMh(3);
 ```

-The returned matrix should be added to the two-loop mass matrix **before** diagonalization.

-To obtain the three-loop correction to the quartic Higgs coupling λ of the Standard Model in the DR'-bar scheme in the convention of [[1407.4081](https://arxiv.org/abs/1407.4081)] one needs to call
+To extract the three-loop correction to the quartic Higgs coupling λ of the Standard Model in the DR'-bar scheme in the convention of [[1407.4081](https://arxiv.org/abs/1407.4081)] one needs to call